Joëlle Pineau

-Joëlle Pineau (born 1974) is a Canadian computer scientist and Associate Professor at McGill University.
+Joëlle Pineau (born 1974) is a Canadian computer scientist and Professor at McGill University.
 She is the chief A.I.
 Officer of Cohere.
 She was the global vice president of Facebook Artificial Intelligence Research (FAIR), now known as AI at Meta, until May 2025.
 She was elected as a Fellow of the Royal Society of Canada in 2023.

 Early life and education

 Pineau was born in 1974 in Ottawa, Ontario.
 She played the viola in the Ottawa Symphony Orchestra.
 She eventually studied engineering at the University of Waterloo.
 During that time, she helped train a voice recognition system for helicopter pilots; when no female pilots were available, Pineau sat in the cockpit to record voices for the system, simulating typical pilot stress levels.
 Her first job was at Canada's Ministry of Natural Resources, where she developed models focused on solar energy applications in aquaculture.
 She then completed her postgraduate education in robotics at Carnegie Mellon University in 2004.
 A chapter of Pineau's Masters thesis, Point-based value iteration: An anytime algorithm for POMDPs, has been published and cited almost 1,000 times.
 Her doctoral thesis, Tractable Planning Under Uncertainty: Exploiting Structure, was supervised by Sebastian Thrun and Geoff Gordon.